All Episodes

 You know, they came to, you know, they're on the same page, et cetera, et cetera.

-But Mrs. Bowser struck a far more forceful tone by Tuesday night, calling Mr. Trump's actions a quote authoritarian push and a, I got to say end quote, quote, end quote, anyway, quote, intrusion on our autonomy, end quote.
+But then Ms. Bowser, Mrs. Bowser took a bit of a different, we got it right here, but Ms. Bowser struck a far more forceful tone by Tuesday night calling Mr. Trump's actions a quote authoritarian push and a, I gotta say end quote, end quote anyway, quote intrusion on our autonomy, end quote in a live town hall on social media.

-In a live town hall on social media, she denounced the frightening characterization of Washington that Mr. Trump had promoted, saying that seeing homeless encampments, quote, triggers something in him that is him believing that our beautiful city is dirty, which it is not, end quote.
+She denounced the frightening characterization of Washington that mister Trump had promoted, saying that seeing homeless encampments, quote, triggers something in him that has him believing that our beautiful city is dirty, which it is not, end quote.

 So you can just lie, I guess.